Photos from the Acadian Peninsula

 That emphatic proclamation from Elaine was as emblematic of our time in this region of New Brunswick as their proud flag.
 Both gave us insight into the important history that surrounds the Acadian people as well as the warmth within them.
 There are few times in all of our travels where we were so embraced and generously welcomed.
 And those are the memories that will remain with us far longer than any stunning sunset could.

-In and around the community of Shippagan
+in and around the community of shippagan

 Shippagan was the perfect destination for exploring the area, as it sits near the popular islands of Lamèque and Miscou, and not far from the bigger center of Caraquet.
 It has a beautiful 2km stretch of windy boardwalk which is perfect for stretching legs and camera fingers.